 - 1. Meet all departmental requirements. - 2.
 Have a cumulative GPA of 2.0 or higher.
 Additionally, any departmental course in the student's declared major course of study (e.g., ACC for accounting students) must be passed with a minimum grade of C or better. - 3.
 Earn at least 50 percent of required credits directly from LDS Business College.
 (Challenge and CLEP exams are not included in this 50 percent.) - 4.
-Have all financial accounts with the College current. - Make an appointment with the Learning Assistance Lab to take the COMPASS post test. - 6.
+Have all financial accounts with the College current. - 5.
 Apply and be approved for graduation.